open-policy-agent/gatekeeper/website/docs/expansion.md

 ---
-id: expansion
-title: Validation of Workload Resources
+id: expansion title: Validation of Workload Resources
 ---

 `Feature State:` Gatekeeper version v3.7+ (alpha)

-> 🚧 This feature is in _alpha_ stage, and is not enabled by default.
+> ❗This feature is in _alpha_ stage, and is not enabled by default.
 To
 > enable, set the `enable-generator-resource-expansion` flag.

 A workload resource is a resource that creates other resources, such as a Deployment or Job.
 Gatekeeper can be configured to reject workload resources that might create a resource that violates a constraint.
 For example, one could configure Gatekeeper to immediately reject deployments that would create a Pod that violates a constraint instead of merely rejecting the Pods.
 To achieve this, Gatekeeper creates a "mock resource" for the Pod, runs validation on it, and aggregates the mock resource's violations onto the parent resource (the Deployment in this example).

 To use this functionality, first specify which resources should be "expanded" into mock resource(s) by creating an `ExpansionTemplate` custom resource.
 This specifies the GVKs of the workload resources, the GVK of the resultant mock resource, as well as which subfield of the workload resource should be used to expand the mock resource (i.e. `spec.template` for most Pod-generating resources).

 In some cases, it may not be possible to build an accurate representation of a mock resource by looking at the workload resource alone.
 For example, suppose a